-Your internet experience relies on the performance of your internet connection, as digital services are dependent on available speed.
+Your internet speed affects your online experience.
 Internet speed refers to the speed by which data, including files, websites, pictures, music, and movies, travels from the internet to and from your home computer, tablet, or smartphone.

-In 2021, some rural communities in British Columbia voiced concerns they were not experiencing the 50/10 Mbps speeds reported for their region on the federal National Broadband Internet Service Availability Map (the map).
+In 2021, some rural communities in British Columbia voiced concerns they were not experiencing the 50/10 Mbps speeds reported for their region on the federal National Broadband Internet Service Availability Map.

 The study found that communities may have reduced speeds for many reasons.
 However, three categories were identified as contributing to slower speeds: